izikeros/rankflow/README.md

 Initially it was applied to re-ranking visualization of nodes (parts of documents, document chunks) during the retrieval and re-ranking processes within a Retrieval Augmented Generation (RAG) retriever, but the usage is not limited to RAG.

+⭐️ Please star the repository if you find it useful.

 ## Installation

 ```bash